 Anne qualified as a Non-Directive Play Therapist from Cork Institute of Technology (CIT) in 2016, and completed a Masters in Play Therapy at CIT in 2017.
 Anne provides Non-Directive Play Therapy for children with a wide range of emotional and behavioural difficulties such as self-esteem, anger, anxiety, separation/divorce, bullying, grief and disability.

 Anne completed a diploma in Integrative Supervision and qualified as a clinical supervisor from the IICP college July 2021.
-She is currently supervising students from the the Postgraduate Diploma in Play Therapy with Munster Technological University (MTU, formerly Cork Institute of Technology (CIT)).
+She is currently supervising students from the the Postgraduate Diploma in Play Therapy with Munster Technological University as well as working privately.

 Area of Interest:

 Anne works with children experiencing, emotional and behavioural difficulties, anxiety, impulsivity and anger, selective mutism, family disruptions, loss following parental separation or divorce, bereavement, attachment and relationship difficulties, serious ongoing illness of the child or family member, self-esteem and confidence issues, post-traumatic stress issues, child protection issues and children with special needs.